Mark-S-Bartlett/extended-JPM/README.md

 ## Overview

 Compound flooding from the combined effects of extreme storm surge, rainfall, and river flows poses significant risks to infrastructure and communities—as demonstrated by hurricanes Isaac and Harvey.
-This repository implements a formal extension of the Joint Probability Method (JPM), the foundation of coastal surge risk analysis, to incorporate hydrologic drivers for quantifying compound flood risk and statistically delineating compound flood transition zones (CFTZs).
+This repository contains the code for the data analysis and figures documenting the pilot study demonstrating a formal extension of the Joint Probability Method (JPM).
+This extemsion includes linking the foundation of coastal surge risk analysis to incorporate hydrologic drivers for quantifying compound flood risk, statistically delineating compound flood transition zones (CFTZs), and determining design events.

 ### Key Innovations

-1. **Unified Probabilistic Framework**: Integrates the likelihood of flood response (not just driver co-occurrence) for both tropical and non-tropical storms within a single probabilistic structure
+1. **Unified Probabilistic Framework**: Integrates the likelihood of the compound flood response from coastal drivers and hydrologic drivers (not just driver co-occurrence) for both tropical and non-tropical storms within a single probabilistic structure

-2. **Statistical Transition Zone Delineation**: Provides rigorous statistical definition of compound flood transition zones based on exceedance probabilities across multiple return periods, rather than event-specific analysis
+2. **Statistical Transition Zone Delineation**: Provides statistical definition of compound flood transition zones based on exceedance probabilities across multiple return periods, rather than event-specific analysis

 3. **Design Storm Selection**: Enables systematic identification of design storms that produce specified return period flood depths, moving beyond design based solely on driver likelihoods